Neptune Beach Police Dept. mourns officer who died from COVID-19 complications - NewsBreak

 “It hurts, it hurts.
 He just retired from the department and he’s supposed to be bouncing his grandson on his knee,” Frank Cashman said.
 “He’s supposed to enjoy life at this point, enjoy the fruits of his labor and that’s been taken away from him and Janice.”

-The Neptune Beach Police Department’s Facebook said his love for the beaches communty was “ever present and his service unwavering.”
+The Neptune Beach Police Department’s Facebook said his love for the beaches community was “ever present and his service unwavering.”
 Action News Jax is told he will never be forgotten.

 ©2021 Cox Media Group